vvvdevs/vvv-platform-smart-contracts/README.md

 ## Potential Pitfalls

 1. Account for USDC/T decimals as we move to testnet!
+Should be just accounted for in the amounts of investment themselves...maybe no invervention needed